 Inevitable conflict

-While we live in this world, we must be wise, which means understanding at least some Unnatural Law:
+Being a believer in this world means having wisdom, which means understanding at least some Unnatural Law:

-- Jesus heavily engaged with the various sinners of His time, meaning He would have been learning at least some of the ways they lived by (Matthew 9:10-13).
+- Jesus heavily engaged with the various sinners of His time, meaning He would have been aware of at least some of their lifestyle (Matthew 9:10-13).

-- Many parts of society are highly dysfunctional, and God has commanded us to practice good boundaries and appropriately resolve conflicts (Matthew 10:16).
+- While many parts of society are highly dysfunctional, God has commanded believers to practice good boundaries and be peacemakers (Matthew 5:9).

-Therefore, a certain bare minimum of street smarts is absolutely critical for us to maintain enough power to accomplish the purposes we push for (Matthew 10:16):
+Therefore, a certain bare minimum of street smarts is absolutely critical for us to maintain enough power to accomplish God’s purposes for us (Matthew 10:16):

 - Spreading the Gospel message via evangelism.